SharePoint/sp-dev-docs/docs/general-development/javascript-user-defined-functions-overview.md

 ## Where can I use JavaScript UDFs?
 <a name="xlsWhereUseJsUdfs"> </a>

-You can create and use JavaScript UDFs either on workbooks displayed in SharePoint Server 2013 Excel Web Access Web Parts or on a host webpage that has an embedded workbook.
+You can create and use JavaScript UDFs either on workbooks displayed in SharePoint Excel Web Access Web Parts or on a host webpage that has an embedded workbook.
 The workbook must be stored on Microsoft OneDrive.
 The main difference is that JavaScript UDFs added to Excel Web Access Web Parts require a SharePoint server.
 JavaScript UDFs added to host webpages that have embedded workbooks require only that the workbook be stored on OneDrive.